Declan Drysdale: Coventry City

 Drysdale joined Solihull Moors in January 2020 on a one-month loan deal.
 Shortly after the start of the 2020–21 season, he joined Gillingham on a season-long loan deal.
 On 12 January, Drysdale was recalled back to the "Sky Blues".
 On 1 February 2021 Drysdale joined Cambridge United on loan until the end of the 2020–21 season.

-In January 2022, Drysdale joined Ross County on loan the end of the 2021-22 season.
+In January 2022, Drysdale joined Ross County on loan the end of the 2021–22 season.

 Newport County

 Drysdale joined Newport County for an undisclosed fee on 7 June 2022.
-He made his debut for Newport on 30 July 2022 in the starting line up for the 1-1 League Two draw against Sutton United.
+He made his debut for Newport on 30 July 2022 in the starting line up for the 1–1 League Two draw against Sutton United.
+Drysdale was released by Newport County at the end of the 2023-24 season.

+Tranmere Rovers return

+In July 2024 Drysdale re-joined Tranmere Rovers on a one-year contract.

+On 6 May 2025, the club announced the player would be released in June when his contract expired.
+He signed for Marine in September 2025.